 Proposing College: Catholic Theological College

-Show when this unit is running1. | Utilise accurately the terminologies and concepts to the sacraments of Baptism, Confirmation and Penance. |
+Show when this unit is running1. | Demonstrate a capacity to understand and explain the terminologies and concepts of the sacraments of Baptism, Confirmation and Penance in contemporary reflection. |

-2. | Integrate the scriptural foundations of Baptism, Confirmation and Penance within the theological framework of these sacraments. |
+2. | Formulate a developed understanding of the scriptural foundations of Baptism, Confirmation and Penance within the theological framework of these sacraments. |

 3. | Situate the various aspects of the practice and theology of Baptism, Confirmation and Penance within an historical and cultural context. |

-4. | Demonstrate a pastoral awareness that enriches the theology of Baptism, Confirmation and Penance |
+4. | Explain how a pastoral awareness enriches the theology of Baptism, Confirmation, and Penance. |

-CT1100C and CT1110C
+Prerequisites: CT1100C and CT1110C.

 Type | Description | Word count | Weight (%) |